 A harm reduction philosophy which engages participants where they are; participants will not be penalized or denied services if they do not achieve abstinence.
-The goal is to reduce as much as possible the harm done to themselves and to the surrounding community through problematic drug activity.
+The goal is to reduce the harm done to themselves and to the surrounding community through problematic drug activity.
 Some or all services may be withdrawn from participants whom LEAD® staff feel are not making progress toward reducing the harm caused by their behavior.

 LEAD® is a registered trademark held by the Public Defender Association for the Seattle/King County LEAD® Policy Coordinating Group.
-Used by permission.